Monte Carlo Β· for programmers

 Model one trial

-Describe a single run of the situation, and pin down exactly where the randomness enters.
+Describe a single run of the situation as a function, and pin down exactly where the randomness enters.

 STEP 02